What’s full of wisdom, fun and always accessible at the touch of a button?

 The book uses an approach that helps readers pronounce and read Russian words using vowels as their guides, since cluster consonants typically trip up Russian students.
 The authors also focus on vocabulary and common phrases and greetings.

-Marcos Az and Faiz MK created this e-book (free to $.99 cents) for Amazon customers.
+Marcos Az and Faiz MK created this e-book for Amazon customers.
 It addresses a common problem that students of the Russian language face—learning words and phrases but not being able to pronounce them.

 Russian is a notoriously difficult language, which is why the authors focus on helping readers learn to say and understand the most common words.